 In Jasper National Park Lake Edith is easily accessible from the highway and a great place to go for a paddle in this iconic national park.
 With plenty of clear shallow sections where you can see down to the rocky bottom there is lots to explore.
 Capable of reaching water temperatures in the 16 degree range on a hot summer day, it is also warmer than many lakes in the area.

 Much like Lake Louise, Moraine Lake is another one of the premier scenic lakes in Canada known for those glacier fed turquoise waters.
 It is not difficult to see why it is another popular paddle boarding destination of the Rockies.
 The amazing water in the valley of ten peaks makes for truly stunning scenery.
-It is a great place for early risers who can beat the crowds and enjoy a peaceful paddle on the lake.
+It is a great place for early risers who can beat the crowds and enjoy a peaceful paddle on the lake early in the morning.

 Lac La Biche